Blog

 During the pat-down, the officer felt a soft object in Mann’s pocket.
 Instead of stopping or asking questions, the officer reached into the pocket and retrieved a bag of marijuana, later finding more substances.

 Mann was charged with possession for the purpose of trafficking.
-But the real issue became this:

-Did the police go too far?
+But the real issue became this: Did the police go too far?

 The Supreme Court agreed that the police were justified in detaining Mann and performing a basic pat-down for safety.
 But the moment the officer reached into the pocket, the purpose of the search changed.

+It was no longer about safety.
 It became a search for evidence… something officers are not allowed to do during an investigative detention.

 This pocket search violated Mann’s section 8 Charter right to be free from unreasonable search and seizure.